 Fort Mountain State Park’s newly renovated cottages feature rustic lakehouse charm and modern furnishings, nestled lakeside in a pine and hardwood forest.

-Fort Mountain, located just 90 minutes north of Atlanta, is one of our favorite state parks in North Georgia.
-With over 14 miles of hiking and equestrian trails, 27 miles of biking trails, lake swimming, fishing, paddling and gorgeous sweeping views of the North Georgia mountains, it’s easy to unwind in this outdoor wonderland.
+Fort Mountain State Park, located just 90 minutes north of Atlanta, is one of our favorite state parks in North Georgia.
+With more than 14 miles of hiking and equestrian trails, 27 miles of biking trails, lake swimming, fishing, paddling and gorgeous sweeping views of the North Georgia mountains, it’s easy to unwind in this outdoor wonderland.
 We’ve visited this park dozens of times, each time experiencing a new adventure in Fort Mountain’s 3,700+ acres.

 With so much to explore, there’s plenty of reasons to spend a night or two at the park.
 Fort Mountain State Park’s gorgeous, newly renovated cottages are just one more reason to stay and play.
 They’re clean, modern, and feature a fun, vintage lake house theme that makes for a comfy, upscale stay.

 Located just a short distance from Fort Mountain State Park’s beautiful 17-acre lake, 15 renovated cottages are nestled atop a ridgeline offering serene wooded views of hardwood and pine forest.
 The cottages blend modern furnishings with rustic mountain charm, making a wonderfully comfortable home base for exploring Fort Mountain State Park.
 And several are dog-friendly, so if you’re planning a trip with your four-legged adventure buddy, you’re in luck.

 We recently had the opportunity to stay in one of the park’s newly renovated two bedroom cottages, and it left us longing for a few more nights in this beautifully designed and decorated retreat.
 The cabin’s entry features a bright and airy great room, spanning the kitchen, living room and dining areas.